tophefo/IpCamera/README.md

 # <bindingName> Binding

 This binding allows you to use IP cameras in Openhab2 directly so long as they either have ONVIF or the ability to fetch a snapshot via a http link.
-Some brands of camera have much better support and also have motion and audio alarms working that can be used to trigger Openhab rules and do much more cool stuff so choose your camera wisely by looking at what the APIs allow and do not allow you to do.
-Keep a copy of the API documents.
+Some brands of camera have much better support and will have motion, audio, and other alarms working that can be used to trigger Openhab rules and do much more cool stuff so choose your camera wisely by looking at what the APIs allow you to do.
+Keep a copy of the API documents as they have a habit of disappearing off manufacturers web sites.

 In Alphabetical order: